"That's your problem - you don't wanna be in love. You wanna be in love in a movie." - Rosie O'Donnell as Becky, Sleepless in Seattle

 I'm just saying that we might need to recognize that technology and media are not the enemies they're made out to be.
 It's how much we allow ourselves to wallow in them.
 Granted, the dopamine hit we get from things like Facebook "likes" mean that our lizard brains are being overfed and we risk becoming lizard people, but isn't that all part of the evolutionary process?

 As for "You wanna be in love in a movie," I've seen far too many people settle for less than awesome.
-I'm not saying you should expect Tom Hanks to be waiting for you at the top of the Empire State Building on New Year's Eve, but I've heard some pretty vicious fights and ugly name-calling between people who claim to be in love.
+I'm not saying you should expect Tom Hanks to be waiting for you at the top of the Empire State Building on Valentine's Day, but I've heard some pretty vicious fights and ugly name-calling between people who claim to be in love.

 That's not love.
 And that's certainly not love in a movie, unless the film in question is What's Love Got to Do With It?